By me princes rule, and nobles, even all the judges of the earth.

 “For what nation is there so great, who hath God so nigh unto them, as the LORD our God is in all things that we call upon him for?

 “And what nation is there so great, that hath statutes and judgments so righteous as all this law, which I set before you this day?”

 Are all princes, nobles, and judges wise?
 Hardly.
 God told King Nebuchadnezzar, the greatest monarch ever, that He often puts the basest of men in civil offices (Dan 4:17).
 While they and their offices are to be honored, as being ordained by God, yet there are few honorable among them (Rom 13:1-7).
 Consider the greatest crime ever – the corrupt trial and crucifixion of Jesus of Nazareth.
 It was arranged, approved, and executed by a combination of Jewish religious leaders and two Roman appointees, Pilate and Herod.

-There is only one truly wise King, Prince, and Judge - Jesus of Nazareth - He is the blessed and only Potentate, King of kings and Lord of lords (I Tim 6:13-16).
+There is only one truly wise King, Prince, and Judge – Jesus Christ – He is the blessed and only Potentate, King of kings and Lord of lords (I Tim 6:13-16).
 He is coming soon to judge the earth, right all wrongs, correct all errors, end all lies, punish all evildoers, and reward the righteous with eternal life.
-He presently sits at God's right hand and is dashing the nations into political fragments (Ps 2:1-12; Rev 2:26-27; 12:5; 19:11-16).
+He presently sits at God’s right hand and is dashing the nations into political fragments, as any political map clearly shows (Ps 2:1-12; Rev 2:26-27; 12:5; 19:11-16).
 The Lord God omnipotent reigneth!
 Hallelujah!
 Amen!